Pressing Soft Plastic // ONLINE TUTORIAL

 If you can iron a shirt, you can upcycle soft plastic!
 No special tools, training or knowledge needed... all you need is:

-- An iron
+- A standard iron

-- Baking paper (parchment paper)
+- Baking paper (non-stick / parchment paper)

 - Vapour mask (plastic fumes are no joke, safety guide included in tutorial)